 In times past, I thought a 30 or even 40 pound pack for a weekend hike was about right.
+For the Ptarmigan Traverse, it was closer to 75 lbs.
 Lately, I've gotten the pack down to 20 pounds pretty easily by lighter gear.
 A few more years and replacing some older gear, and 15 lbs was pretty doable.
 My backpack for an overnight trip few weeks ago came in at 12 lbs, the lightest overnight pack I've had.
 That is the weight without food and water.
-That weight measurement is the base weight, and you can figure you will have 2 pounds of food per day, and the volume of water you carry will vary all day.
+That weight measurement is called the base weight, and you can figure you will have 2 pounds of food per day, and the volume of water you carry will vary all day.

-When people hear of a weight like that for an overnight, they wonder what creature comforts I have left behind, and what discomforts I suffered to get my pack to that weight.
+When people hear of a weight like that for an overnight, they wonder what creature comforts one has to leave behind, and what discomforts are suffered to geta pack to that weight.
 Of gear that could be taken, this is the gear which I didn't take that I might have taken on other trips.

 camp shoes (Crocs)